 Regardless of which ADU you choose or where you put it, a permit is the first step to building one.
 Understanding local zoning codes, whether inside the City of Bellingham or elsewhere in Whatcom County, is critical.

-“It needs to be of a limited square footage compared to the size and square footage of the primary dwelling,” Cranny says of building an ADU.
+“It needs to be of a limited square footage compared to the size and square footage of the primary dwelling,” Jones says of building an ADU.
 “The city is really wanting in-fill, so they are really encouraging ADU permits right now.”

 The City of Bellingham passed an ADU ordinance in 2018 to allow ADUs in all single-family zones, and since then, permit applications have increased significantly.
 Both ADU and building permits must be submitted and approved before construction can begin, a process that can take several months.
 Permitting costs will depend upon various factors, including the size of the unit, whether it’s attached or not, and the number of bathrooms.

 In Bellingham, an attached ADU cannot exceed 66 percent of the square footage of the primary dwelling, or 800 square feet (whichever is less).
 A detached ADU must have access to more than one public street, an alley, and the lot must be at least 5,000 square feet.

 While an attached ADU is relatively similar to a duplex, they’re still different based on zoning and code regulations, Jones says.
 A duplex must be zoned as such, whereas an ADU can essentially be constructed in any single-family residence unless specific restrictions apply.
 As an example, ADUs cannot be constructed within the Lake Whatcom watershed.

 For most city lots, ADU construction is very dependent on setbacks, or the minimum distance an ADU can be located from a property line.
 Jones says it’s essential to have a clear idea of where those are.

 Another consideration is parking.
 A Bellingham ADU must have a designated parking spot separate from a property’s main parking area, which must account for 2 parking spaces.